5erena/track-the-surf/README.md

 Tool for tracking blobs in the surfzone.

 ## tl;dr
 Sequential images are resized, stitched together into video clips and stabilized.
 Computer vision techniques are then applied to the videos to track the blob progression over time.
-The goal is to provide inputs for a predictive machine learning model in the form of contours and density as pixels.
-All straight from the comfort of your terminal!
+Properties of the blob may be extracted for use as input in a predictive machine learning model, including contour values and image pixel  density.

 ## Prepping the images
 Drone imagery collected during the [SCOPE](http://carthe.org/scope/) field experiment and georectified by [Brouwer et al. 2015](https://doi.org/10.1175/JTECH-D-14-00122.1) make up the preliminary data for this project.
 Images were  compiled  in  the  chronological  order  they  were  captured  and  stitched together  into  a  movie  to  observe  the  dispersion  rates  and  patterns  of  the spill.
 This was completed in a series of steps: